silx-kit/silx-training/silx/io/index.rst

 Exercises
 =========

-We provide to you a smallest file of this phase contrast acquisition: `ID16B_diatomee.h5`.
+We provide you with a smaller file of this phase contrast acquisition: `ID16B_diatomee.h5`.

 Using `Python` or `ipython`, here is some exercises.